ckan/ckanext-harvest/CONTRIBUTING.rst

 * Ensure the PR description clearly describes the problem and solution.
 Include the relevant issue number if applicable.

-* Make sure to **update the CHANGELOG.rst** in the "Unreleased" section with your bugfix
+* Make sure to **update the CHANGELOG.md** in the "Unreleased" section with your bugfix

 **Do you intend to add a new feature or change an existing one?**
 -----------------------------------------------------------------